TalBrenev/neural-network/README.md

 This script creates a network with 16 input neurons and 1 output neuron.
 The inputs represent a 16-bit number.
 The output of the network should be 1 if the number is even, or 0 if the number is odd.
 The script trains the network using the first 1000 natural numbers.
-It then asks the user to input numbers between 0 and 65535, and uses the trained network to determine whether each number is even or odd.
+It then asks the user to input numbers between 0 and 65535, and uses the trained network to determine whether each inputted number is even or odd.

 ### Identifying Digits
 `digits.nn` contains data for a neural network which was trained using the [MNIST database of handwritten digits.](http://yann.lecun.com/exdb/mnist/) `digits.py` loads this network, and asks the user for file names of images with a resolution of 28x28.
 The script then uses the neural network to identify which digit is drawn in the image.
 The network can identify the correct digit with an accuracy of ~92%.
 Note that this script requires [Pillow](https://python-pillow.org/) to run.